SEASONAL SCAVENGER HUNTS

 Why not make this Easter a fun day out for your friends and family.
 Host your own Easter photo scavenger hunt challenge day!
 After all, it is the time of year when you can finally be outside, after months hiding from the cold.
 The fun challenges will create great photos of everyone involved, some to be laughed about for a long time to come.

 Another great way is to have a traditional Easter egg hunt!
 A mix of chocolate Easter eggs, painted eggs, or even balloons (filled with the surprise of your choosing … custard can be very good fun!) can make this an exciting day.
 If you want, you can even offer small gifts.
-Mixing in scavenger hunt riddle clues for extra eggs or prizes makes the kids use their brains and really adds to the excitement.
+Taking this traditional approach, but then hiding them where Easter themed riddle scavenger hunt clues lead them to is great fun.
+Alternatively, have a traditional frenzy of a hunt, followed by riddle clues that hint as to where to find extra eggs or prizes.
+This approach makes the kids use their brains and really adds to the excitement of the day

 Christmas Scavenger Hunt

 The ultimate time of year for an indoors adventure.
-Spend time having fun with the family, as everywhere is closed anyway lol.
+It is a time for spending time having fun with the family, after all, everywhere is closed anyway.

 So, why not make Christmas exciting by creating a present treasure trail!
 Hide those presents, or only allow them to be unwrapped once a photo scavenger hunt challenge is completed.
 When you see the clue is solved and/or a photo has been taken.

 This can turn a 30 minute frenzy of opening presenting, into an exciting adventure that lasts hours.
 Add in a few challengers or dares to actually receive the gift and the possibilities are endless.
 You can run a scavenger hunt for friends at a party, your children for their gifts, or even as a romantic surprise for your partner.
-Why not download a Christmas Scavenger Hunt and make this Christmas one to remember!
+Why not download a Christmas Scavenger Hunt today!

 What a perfect time to take photos!
 There are two ways you can do this kind of scavenger hunt.
 For a single person (most likely your only child, or partner) you can hide a present or surprise at the location of each clue.

 However, if you are planning a party, then a fun idea is to either have gifts for everyone, or hide the food for the party itself.
 The kids then hunt for random present or have to find all of the treats before the party begins.
-Obviously, this in itself turns into a really fun party, which is then followed by the unwrapping of present, or pigging out on lots of goodies!
-Either way, I very much doubt your guests will be bored.
+Obviously, this in itself turns into a fun party, which is then followed by the unwrapping of present, or pigging out on lots of goodies!
 It really helps to turn a normal birthday into something exciting and memorable!

 PLACES FOR PHOTO SCAVENGER HUNTS